A-SmallCoder/address-book/README.md

 username = "username"
 password = "password123"
-GUI will be improved (drastically) missing functionality and panels will be added
+GUI will be improved (drastically) missing functionality and panels will be added soon